mit-rss/intro_to_ros/README.md

 chmod +x run_tests_*
 ```

-Finally, run the following in a new terminal to begin testing:
+**After completing questions 1-6**, run the following in a new terminal to begin testing:
 ```
 ./run_tests_*
 ```